niwyj7/Ensembles-Wind-Power-Prediction-Autogluon/README.md

 **Key Metric Analysis:**
 * **Ensemble Composition:** The final model is a weighted ensemble dominated by **CatBoost (77.8%)**.
-This validates the initial hypothesis that gradient-boosted decision trees (GBDTs) are superior to deep learning for this tabular meteorological dataset.
+This validates the initial hypothesis that gradient-boosted decision trees (GBDTs) are superior to deep learning for this "tabular" meteorological dataset.
-* **Efficiency:** The pipeline achieved a high inference throughput of **~9,131 rows/s**, making it highly suitable for real-time grid dispatching scenarios.
+* **Efficiency:** The pipeline achieved a high inference throughput of **~9,131 rows/s**, making it suitable for real-time grid dispatching scenarios.

 #### **Conclusion & Discussion**
 The experimental results demonstrate that for regional wind power forecasting in China using ECMWF data, **tree-based ensembles provide a more robust and computationally efficient solution than deep neural networks.**